angelo-peronio/scripts/README.md

 ## Usage

 * Clone this project and copy the [`scripts`](scripts) subfolder into your project.
-* Customize the scripts as needed, and add your own.
+* Customize the scripts as you like, add your own, and delete what you do not need.
 * Create or edit the [`pyproject.toml`](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/) of your project:
     * Use the [`requires-python`](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#python-requires) entry to specify the Python version you want to use.
     * List the dependencies of the tools you use in the `dev` [dependency group](https://packaging.python.org/en/latest/specifications/dependency-groups/).